 How to remove calcium deposits from tiles

-The tiles surrounding your bath, shower and sinks are a typical spot for calcium deposits to build up.
+The tiles surrounding your bath, shower and sinks are a typical spot for stubborn calcium deposits to build up, so you’ll need a good limescale and grime remover to do all the heavy lifting for you.
 Before you start tackling the tiles, please ensure you have proper ventilation.
 Always spot check on a small/hidden area before using the product.

-Knowing how to remove hard water build up from faucets/taps is critical because it can be a troublesome and unsightly area of calcium build up.
+Knowing how to remove hard water build up from taps is critical because it can be a troublesome and unsightly area of calcium build up.

 To clean these tricky areas, follow the same instructions as you would for tiles, using Harpic Bathroom Cleaning Spray and allowing the product to sit for one minute before wiping.